firebase/firebase-tools/src/firestore/README.md

 The schema for one object in the `fieldOverrides` array is as follows.
 Optional properties are identified with the `?` character.

-Note that Cloud Firestore document fields can only be indexed in one mode, thus a field object cannot both the `order` and `arrayConfig` properties.
+Note that Cloud Firestore document fields can only be indexed in one mode, thus a field object cannot contain both the `order` and `arrayConfig` properties.

 ```javascript
   collectionGroup: string  // Labeled "Collection ID" in the Firebase console